c2huc2hu/2d-ik-demo/index.md

 ![d = \sqrt{x^2 + y^2}\\
 \theta_1 = \arctan{\frac{y}{x}} \pm \arccos{\frac{d^2 + d_1^2 - d_2^2}{2 d d_1}} \\
 \theta_2 = \arctan{\frac{y - d_1 \sin{\theta_1}}{x - d_1 \cos{\theta_1}}}](equation.png)

+Note that theta2 is the distance from the second arm segment to the horizontal.
+The angle you should be feeding the second servo is `180 - theta1 + theta2`.

+These are all builtin Arduino functions (in the math library):
+`atan2`, `acos`, `sin`, `sqrt`, `sq`.
+Note that these return in radians, but the Servo functions take degrees.

 <!--
 {\color{White} d = \sqrt{x^2 + y^2}} \\
 {\color{White} \theta_1 = \arctan{\frac{y}{x}} \pm \arccos{\frac{d^2 + d_1^2 - d_2^2}{2 d d_1}}} \\